shacharml/ExamManagementSystem/README.md

 # ExamManagementSystem
-the 3rd summit exercise in Object-oriented programming.
+the 3rd summit exercise in Object-oriented programming. /n First Year Semester B - Software Engineering./n

-First Year Semester B - Software Engineering.
+for the code to work you need to add libery JavaFX.